Vinnie Pasquantino Player Props: Royals vs. Nationals

 Vinnie Pasquantino At The Plate

-- Pasquantino has an RBI in 17 of 51 games this season, with multiple RBI in six of them.
+- Pasquantino has had an RBI in 17 games this season (32.7%), including six multi-RBI outings (11.5%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.